AxonIQ/reference-guide/part3/command-dispatching.md

 Spring Cloud Connector
 ----------------------

 The Spring Cloud Connector setup uses the service registration and discovery mechanism described by [Spring Cloud](http://projects.spring.io/spring-cloud/) for distributing the Command Bus.
 You are thus left free to choose which Spring Cloud implementation to use to distribute your commands.
-Examples implementation are the Eureka Discovery/Eureka Server combination, or the Consul Discovery setup.
+Example implementations are the Eureka Discovery/Eureka Server combination, or the Consul Discovery setup.

 Giving a description of every Spring Cloud implementation would push this reference guide to far.
 Hence we refer to their respective documentations for further information.